List of political parties in Sweden

 This article lists political parties in Sweden.

-Sweden has a multi-party system with numerous political parties, in which no one party often has a chance of gaining power alone, and parties must work with each other to form coalition governments.
+Sweden has a multi-party system with numerous political parties, in which parties often have a smaller chance of gaining power alone, and in the event a majority is not reached, can choose to work with each other to form coalition governments.

 National parties

 The letter(s) after each Swedish party name are the abbreviations commonly used in the Swedish media.

 Parties with official representation

 Parties with representation in the Riksdag and/or European Parliament: